What is Windows?

 The new version of Calmira has an installations.
 Just follow the proper

 instructions.
 The older versions do not have installers.
 Simply copy the decompressed files

 to a directory outside C:\WINDOWS or

 point, run CALMIRA.EXE.

 If you want to bypass PROGRAM

 MANAGER (PROGMAN.EXE) to start, edit SYSTEM.INI changing SHELL=PROGMAN.EXE to SHELL=C:\CALMIRA\CALMIRA.EXE

 considering that the latter is the correct path for the Calmira executable.
 It is a good idea to back up the original

 COPY SYSTEM.INI SYSTEM.BAK

 I installed Calmira on the no-name i386 computer running a

 whopping 40 MHz with 20

 owned at the time.
 Calmira

 merely uses 4 KB of RAM.

-It took me under
+It took me under twenty

 As usual, I did not read any

 instructions because "real men do not need

 instructions" (a joke between my best friend and me).

-Other Replacement Graphic User
+Other Replacement Graphic User Interfaces for